The Lord Restores Judah's Blessed Dwelling

 God’s restoration renews both the land and the people, bringing peace, stability, and spiritual satisfaction.

-24 Judah and all its cities will dwell therein together, the farmers, and those who go about with flocks.
+24 And Judah and all its cities will dwell together in the land, the farmers and those who move with the flocks,

 God’s restoration renews both the land and the people, bringing peace, stability, and spiritual satisfaction.